gavinyork/zephyr3d/doc/markdown/scene.material._createhash.md

 ## Material.\_createHash() method

-Calculates the hash code of the shader program
+Compute the material-specific portion of the shader hash for the current options.

+Subclasses should override to include macro/define sets that influence program compilation.
+Example return: `"USE_NORMALMAP=1;ALPHA_MODE=BLEND;RECEIVE_SHADOWS=1"`<!-- -->.

 **Signature:**